ibrahim3999/OS_Shell/README.md

 `cd [directory]`: Change the current working directory.
 If directory is not provided, change to the home directory.

-`--hel`p: Display this help message.
+`--help`: Display this help message.

 In addition, this shell also allows for basic input/output redirection and piping.
 To redirect output to a file, use `>` followed by the filename.
 To append output to a file, use `>>` followed by the filename.
 To pipe the output of one command into another command, use `|` followed by the next command.